Yogi

 1730–1798

-Milarepa, one of the most revered figures in Tibetan Buddhism, lived during the 11th and 12th centuries and is celebrated as a great yogi, poet, and teacher of the Kagyu lineage.
+Milarepa, one of the most revered figures in Tibetan Buddhism, lived during the eleventh and twelfth centuries and is celebrated as a great yogi, poet, and teacher of the Kagyu lineage.
 Born into a family that later fell into hardship, his early life was marked by tragedy and the pursuit of vengeance through black magic, leading to devastating karmic consequences.
-Seeking redemption, he turned to Buddhism and became a disciple of the great master Marpa Chokyi Lodro.
-Enduring severe trials under Marpa’s guidance, Milarepa purified his past deeds and mastered profound tantric practices, including tummo and Mahamudra meditation.
-Renowned for his solitary retreats in Himalayan caves, he sustained himself on nettles and composed spontaneous songs of realisation, inspiring countless practitioners.
+Seeking redemption, he turned to Buddhism and became a disciple of the great master Marpa Chökyi Lodrö.
+Enduring severe trials under Marpa’s guidance, Milarepa purified his past deeds and mastered profound tantric practices, including inner heat (tummo) and Mahāmudrā meditation.
+Renowned for his solitary retreats in Himalayan caves, he sustained himself on nettles and composed spontaneous songs of realization, inspiring countless practitioners.
 Milarepa's life exemplifies the transformative power of dedication, meditation, and the pursuit of enlightenment.
 His teachings and songs continue to resonate deeply within the Tibetan Buddhist tradition.